You are here

 AND

-Two to three years as a speech-language pathologist or audiologist, or equivalent including one year of supervisory or administrative responsibilities is preferred.
+Five years of experience as a speech language pathologist, audiologist, or equivalent including one year of supervisory or administrative responsibilities is preferred.

 Class Specification History